wuhuiyun07/wuene.github.io/index.md

 %}

 {% capture text %}
-We like to perform ambitious research, but operate in a fun, collaborative, and team-oriented environment, and we are strongly committed to mentoring young scientists and engineers through internal and international internship schemes.
+We like to perform ambitious research while operating in a fun, collaborative, and team-oriented environment.
+We are strongly committed to mentoring young scientists and engineers through internal and international internship schemes.

-**Join us:** We are looking for inspiring, motivated individuals to join our team, challenge our current understanding of cancer biology and help make new discoveries that will inform cancer care and improve patient outcomes.
+**Join us:** We are looking for inspiring, motivated individuals to join our team, challenge our current understanding of cancer biology, and help make new discoveries that will inform cancer care and improve patient outcomes.

 {%
   include button.html